bogdan/blog/_posts/2013-06-01-state-machine-minemalistic-validation-perfection.markdown

 ---

 I have tried a bunch of ActiveRecord's state machine gems.
-Their functionality is pretty close to each other.
+Their functionality is very close to each other.
 It allows to validate a state transition and reinvent ruby programming language to define transition methods.
-The fact that all of them prodes custom API to define a ruby method doesn't look right:
+The fact that all of them produces custom API to define a ruby method doesn't look right...

 {% highlight ruby %}
 # State Machine gem example